kamangir/bluer-sandbox/bluer_sandbox/docs/ai4k/caliper.md

 # ai4k: caliper

-hair, paper, finger (what's wrong?), different sides of a spoon, what else?
+measure the thickness of hair, paper, finger (what's wrong?) measure the different sides of a spoon, what else? what else?

 |   |
 | --- |